The winners of “Italian Architect 2020” and “Young Talent of Italian Architecture 2020”

 With regard to the Special Prize “(re)designing the school”, the two Honorable Mentions were awarded respectively to the projects “School as Civic Center” (group leader, architect Sergio De Gioia) and “100 BLOCKS” (group leader, architect Alessandro Cacioppo).

 The Jury decided not to award the first prize because, despite the numerous proposals received and their high average quality, none of them expressed an overall idea capable of redesigning the School, going beyond ordinary compositional and formal schemes, capable of fully summarising the aims and objectives of the call for proposals.
 We must continue to question ourselves by taking the opportunity of the results of the Award to trigger a wide-ranging national and international debate on the subject.

-Three honourable Mentions of Honour were awarded as part of the “2020 Italian Architect Award” to the “Scuola Materna Sluderno (BZ)“. (the group leader was architect Roland Baldi); the “Renovation of the Giovanni Pascoli Secondary School (Turin)“. (group leader is architect Silvia Minutolo) and the “Scuola Comprensiva di Sant’Albino, Montepulciano (SI)“, (group leader is architect Roberto Vezzosi).
+Three honourable Mentions of Honour were awarded as part of the “2020 Italian Architect Award” to the “Scuola Materna Sluderno (BZ)“. (the group leader was architect Roland Baldi); the “Renovation of the Giovanni Pascoli Secondary School (Turin)“. (group leader is architect Silvia Minutolo with Archisbang and Areaprogetti studios) and the “Scuola Comprensiva di Sant’Albino, Montepulciano (SI)“, (group leader is architect Roberto Vezzosi).

 The Awards will be presented in a ceremony to be held by mid-January during the Architect’s Day “in attendance”, as the National Council hopes, so that it will take place in a square and thus involve all the citizens, and not just those in the field.